SachCZ/raytracer/docs/markdown/cmake.md

 targets in directory `profile`.

 ## Project structure
-Whole rayTracer project is divided into three libraries: gemometry, physics and utility.
+Whole RayTracer project is divided into three libraries: gemometry, physics and utility.
-Moreover it depends on other exteranl libraries.
+Moreover it depends on other external libraries.
+Together they are linked to the target raytracer, the only thing you as a user need to care about.
+The three libraries further depend on external libraries.
+All the mentioned dependenscies are summarized in the following image:

 ![Dependency graph](dependencies.png)